mpschmid/quartz-scheduler-hazelcast-jobstore/README.md

 ====================================
 An implementation of a Quartz Scheduler Job Store using Hazelcast distributed Maps and Sets.

-This implementation is based on [Ameausoone/quartz-hazelcast-jobstore](https://github.com/Ameausoone/quartz-hazelcast-jobstore).
+This implementation is based on `org.terracotta.quartz.DefaultClusteredJobStore`.

 ### About Quartz
 Quartz is a richly featured, open source job scheduling library that can be integrated within virtually any Java application - from the smallest stand-alone application to the largest e-commerce system.
 Quartz can be used to create simple or complex schedules for executing tens, hundreds, or even tens-of-thousands of jobs; jobs whose tasks are defined as standard Java components that may execute virtually anything you may program them to do.
 The Quartz Scheduler includes many enterprise-class features, such as support for JTA transactions and clustering.